-person at the registry of the Administrative Court of Ankara.
-The court generally leaves a wide margin of discretion to DGMM with regard to the issuance of codes.
+by PMM are not available to the individual or his or her lawyer; they can only be accessed in person at the registry of the Administrative Court of Ankara.
+The court generally leaves a wide margin of discretion to PMM with regard to the issuance of codes.
 It has not taken a uniform approach to the scrutiny of codes, with some rulings annulling the issuance of codes for want of evidence and others upholding them.
-In Izmir, lawyers had some success in appealing codes due to procedural errors by the administration who at times have been unable to provide information on the legal basis for applying the code, or where there is a lack of legal notification or translation.
+Izmir, lawyers had some success in appealing codes due to procedural errors by the administration who at times have been unable to provide information on the legal basis for applying the code, or where there is a lack of legal notification or translation.
 In Izmir there is no specific profile of the people being assigned codes, anyone can be assigned a code, even Americans or Germans.

 In many cases, Administrative Court rulings annulling the issuance of a security restriction code are later overturned by higher instance courts.
 In a January 2019 ruling, the Constitutional Court declared lack of jurisdiction to rule on a complaint concerning the cancellation of a code.
 However, there were two interesting cases in 2020.
-In 2020 the Constitutional Court ruled that the right to respect the family unity of a citizen of the Russian Federation of Chechen ethnicity with four children and a wife in Turkey who had legally resided in Turkey for three years.
-DGMM had issued a G-87 code and an entry ban to Turkey.
+In 2020 the Constitutional Court ruled that the right to respect the family unity of a citizen of the Russian Federation of Chechen ethnicity with four children and a wife in Türkiye who had legally resided in Türkiye for three years.
+PMM had issued a G-87 code and an entry ban to Türkiye.
 The applicant had appealed the code and the entry ban but lost the case at the local level.
 The Constitutional Court found a violation and granted him the right to re-trial.
-In 2020 Ankara 1st Administrative Court also cancelled a G-87 code issued to an Iraqi because the DGMM could not submit substantive materials proving the applicant's relationship with the alleged terrorist organisation.
+In 2020, Ankara's 1st Administrative Court also cancelled a G-87 code issued to an Iraqi because the PMM could not submit substantive materials proving the applicant's relationship with the alleged terrorist organisation.